BungeeDesign/BungeeDesign/README.md

 # Hi I'm James! 👋

-I'm a software developer based in the UK with a First Class BSc in Computer Science.
+I'm a software engineer based in the UK with a First Class BSc in Computer Science.
 My journey into tech began with self-taught exploration, which evolved into a deep passion for building robust, scalable, and innovative solutions.
 I thrive on architecting complex systems and have a strong interest in everything from full-stack web and mobile development to cloud infrastructure and Web3.

 I'm always eager to take on new challenges and contribute to impactful projects.